 Conquer your fears of creepy crawlies in our bugs’ exhibit and discover the marvellous miniature world right under our noses.

-Many are the masters of disguise, so you will need to have your wits about you to spot them.
+From camouflage to colours, sharp fangs to potent venoms, these tiny creatures have more strength than first meets the eye.
+Many are masters of disguise, so you will need to have your wits about you to spot them.
 Take your time, soon small movements and shapes will begin to reveal the bigger picture of their tiny world.

 See nine different species of invertebrate, some of which can’t be seen anywhere else in the UK.
 From the Green bottle blue tarantula to the leafy Katydid, the colourful Flower beetle to the stripy Tiger centipede, there’s sure to be something to ‘weta’ your appetite.